wernerturing/multi-delogo/docs/en/README.md

 If you are not at a filter's start frame and make any change to the filter, a new filter is added.

 You can change the starting frame of a filter by using the *start frame* field.
+To change the starting frame of a range of filters, press the **Shift starting frames** button.
+In the window that opens, enter the range in which you want to shift the filters' starting frames, and the amount to shift.
+All filters in that range will have their starting frames adjusted.

 To remove a filter, select it and press the button with the minus sign below the filter list.